 In addition to the revenue generated by spirits produced on-site, we plan to create a member-based rebate for each tribe participating in the TBN based upon the production and sale of products on tribal lands and the overall growth of the brands produced on tribal lands and benefitting from marketing support at tribal casinos and entertainment districts.
 We believe this rebate will encourage more tribes to enter the TBN and will enable participating tribes to share in the overall growth.
 In addition, by aligning with our nationwide branding and marketing efforts, TBN member tribes will receive support for the promotion of their own spirits production and associated events and activities.
 We believe that tribes that choose to locate a TBN distillery and our branded tasting room on, in or near a gaming and hospitality property will find the refined presentation of our locations adds a sophisticated, appealing experience to a dynamic space.
 The addition of this new customer amenity to a casino resort can highlight certain programs, thereby driving customer loyalty and repeat visits, while increasing margins through beverage sales via on-site restaurants and bars.

-Under the TBN model, the participating tribes will fund the construction of their own distilleries and production and storage facilities and will pay all of the operating expenses of those facilities while we provide support for the tribe's operations, marketing, new product development and regulatory compliance functions.
-Heritage will provide tasting room managers to ensure consistency of operations, training and product and brand integrity.
-The recovery of the cost to Heritage associated with these employees comes off the top of retail revenue generated in the TBN tasting rooms.
-To facilitate the efficient construction of tribal distilleries, we have a strategic relationship with Haskell Corporation ("Haskell"), a leading architectural, design and construction company in the beverage space.
-Under this arrangement, Haskell will serve as the engineering, procurement and construction partner for the tribal properties developing a larger production facility.
-Haskell has been recognized for its work in the design and construction of distilleries and was the highest-ranked food and beverage manufacturing contractor by Engineering News-Record in 2021 and 2020.
+Under the TBN model, the participating tribes will fund the construction of their own distilleries and production and storage facilities and will pay all of the operating and labor expenses of those facilities while we provide support for the tribe's operations, marketing, new product development and regulatory compliance functions.
+Heritage will provide ongoing tasting room support and training for the tribe's employees to ensure consistency of operations, training and product and brand integrity.